Top 50 MySQL Interview Questions and Answers

 15. What is an SQL comment?

-16. What makes MySQL so popular and widely used RDBMS?
+16. What makes MySQL a popular and widely used RDBMS?

 17. How many index columns can be created in a table?

-We can create at most 16 indexed columns in a table.
+You can create up to 16 indexed columns in a table.

 18. What is a constraint?
 What are the different types of constraints in MySQL?

-Constraints in SQL are some rules that enforce the data to be entered into the database table.
-Constraints are used to restrict the type of data that can be inserted into a database table.
+Constraints are rules that enforce data integrity in a database table.
+They restrict the type of data that can be inserted into a table.

 19. What is an SQL operator?
 What are the types of SQL operators?